 The Daleks soon track them down and take them prisoner.
 However before they can take them back to Kembel the Daleks are attacked by the invisible inhabitants of the planet.
 The Doctor, Steven and Sara manage to escape in the Daleks own spaceship.
 They head back to Kembel and make their way to the TARDIS, though along the way they create a fake Tarranium Core which they hand over to the Daleks, barely managing to escape extermination.

-The Doctor, Steven and Sara go on to travel for a long while together having many adventures including one at Christmas in the 1960’s where the Doctor is arrested for trying to get into the TARDIS, a police box.
+The Doctor, Steven and Sara go on to travel for a long while together having many adventures including one at Christmas in the 1960’s where the Doctor is arrested for trying to get into the TARDIS.

-The three soon end up in the set of an old silent film, before going off on other adventures (including an unseen adventure with UNIT) The Daleks however soon realize that the core is a fake when they use one of their delegates Trantis as a test subject.
+The three soon end up in the set of an old silent film, before going off on other adventures The Daleks however quickly realize that the core is a fake when they use one of their delegates Trantis as a test subject.

 The Daleks dispatch another time machine to follow the Doctor throughout time and space.
 The Doctor meanwhile is also being pursued by another old enemy the Meddling Monk a renegade time lord whom he had faced in the past.

-After foiling the Monks attempts at revenge all 3 time machine’s end up in Ancient Egypt.
-Here the Daleks who are aided by Mavic Chen who has gone with them manage to capture The Meddling Monk, Steven and Sara.
+After foiling the Monks attempts at revenge all 3 time machine’s end up in ancient Egypt.
+Here the Daleks who are aided by Mavic Chen manage to capture The Meddling Monk, Steven and Sara.

 They threaten to kill them unless the Doctor hands over the real core.
 Out of options the Doctor is forced to hand the core over to the Daleks.
 The Doctor however is able to steal the directional UNIT from the Monks TARDIS which allows the Doctor, Steven and Sara to pursue the Daleks back to Kembel.